If you want the plants in your yard to look green and fuller then have a look at these Epsom Salt Uses In Garden that’ll amaze you!

 Help plants to overcome transplant shocks when you plant them into a garden or change their pots, add a tablespoon of Epsom salt to the soil, then once again add a layer of soil before placing the plant so that root does not come in direct contact with the salt.

 Tomatoes suffer from magnesium deficiency, especially when grown in pots.
-To resolve this, dissolve 2 tablespoons of Epsom salt in 1 gallon of water and apply this solution in every two weeks to your tomato plants.
+To resolve this, dissolve 2 tablespoons of Epsom salt in 1 gallon of water and apply this solution every two weeks to your tomato plants.

 Also Read: Using Epsom Salt for Tomatoes

-5. Yellowing leaves
+5. Eliminate Yellowing Leaves

 The leaves of plants and trees turn yellow due to magnesium deficiency as it is an essential component in the production of chlorophyll, to counter this, add a tablespoon of Epsom salt around the base of your plant per 12 inches of its height, once a month until it starts to look green again.

-6. Prevent leaf curling
+6. Prevent Leaf Curling

 Sometimes due to magnesium deficiency, leaves may curl inward or upward.
-In such case, application of Epsom salt around the base of the plant helps a lot.
+In such case, the application of Epsom salt around the base of the plant helps a lot.

 Give a boost to your pepper plants by adding 1 tablespoon of Epsom salt every week, especially at the time of flowering and fruiting to increase the production of peppers.

 Adding Epsom salt helps in the production of chlorophyll, which favors the bushier growth of the roses.
 Also, its addition encourages more blooms.
 Feed rose bushes with Epsom salt at the time of planting and again at the first sign of new growth.

-9. Get rid of weeds
+9. Get Rid of Weeds

 If you want to get rid of weeds in your garden but don’t want to use herbicides.
 Use Epsom salt.
 Instead, mix 1 liter of vinegar with 2 tablespoons dish soap and 4 tablespoons of Epsom salts.